-PRIMARY ROOM USE TYPE, COLUMNS 34 THROUGH 36
+PRIMARY ROOM USE TYPE

 Refer to the Room Use Classification Code in Appendix D of this manual.
-Enter the primary or principal room use in columns 34 through 36.
+Enter the primary or principal room use.
 It is recommended that primary be evaluated in terms of time, the human activity element which focuses on use, rather than space.